Installation

 Get the official firmware

-To use LKM mode, you need to get the official firmware and then patch it on the basis of the official firmware; if you use a third-party kernel, you can use the boot.img
+To use LKM mode, you need to get the official firmware and then patch it on the basis of the official firmware.
+If you use a third-party kernel, you can use the boot.img

 of the third-party kernel as the official firmware.